Skip to product information

 Condition Note: Clean, unmarked copy with some edge wear.
 Good binding.
 Dust jacket included if issued with one.
 We ship in recyclable American-made mailers.
 100% money-back guarantee on all orders.

-Publisher Description: Can we rediscover the wildness in Mark Twain's humor?
+Can we rediscover the wildness in Mark Twain's humor?
 Can we understand how that wildness helped make him a national legend and a key figure in the expression of an American self?
-Bruce Michelson writes about Twain as a body of literature, as a public personality, and as a myth.
-He shows that many of Twain's most ambitious and memorable works, from the very beginning to the end of his career, express a drive for absolute liberation from every social, psychological, and artistic limit.
-The outrageous and anarchic sides of Twain play a vital role in his art.
-But these traits are undervalued even by his admirers, who often favor clean shapes and steady affirmations in Twain's writing - not the dangerous comic outbreak, or the deep yearning to free the self from every definition and confinement.
-Reviewing works from a wide range of Twain's writings, Michelson brings to light those wild dimensions, their literary consequences, and their cultural importance.
+In Mark Twain on the Loose, Bruce Michelson writes about Twain as a body of literature, as a public personality, and as a myth.
+Michelson shows that many of Twain's most ambitious and memorable works, from the very beginning to the end of his career, express a drive for absolute liberation from every social, psychological, and artistic limit.